Your Workflow is the Eval – Voratiq

 A few examples:

-Scope adherence, approach, and codebase fit are hard to encode in tests.
-Review often surfaces those judgments.
-In practice, that is what separates a passing patch from a selected one.
+Scope adherence, approach, and codebase fit are hard to encode in tests, but review often surfaces those judgments.
+That's what separates a passing patch from a selected one.

 What This Means For Coding Evals